 - Screen for TBI.
 Estimates indicate that more than 1.5 million people sustain a TBI every year.
 Given its high prevalence and its impact on rehabilitation, it is important to screen consumers for TBI.
-The U.S. Department of Health and Human Services created a document that describes the benefits of screening and provides a list of screening tools. - What to do if your consumer has a TBI, or you suspect a TBI. - o If a consumer has a documented TBI or your TBI screening indicates a possible TBI, it is important to obtain a neuropsychological evaluation.
+There are a number of screening tools available; one free tool is the HELPS Brain Injury Screening Tool.
+Other tools are described on the Center for Excellence in Disabilities website. - What to do if your consumer has a TBI, or you suspect a TBI. - o If a consumer has a documented TBI or your TBI screening indicates a possible TBI, it is important to obtain a neuropsychological evaluation.
 This evaluation can identify cognitive strengths and weaknesses and any challenges the person may experience.
 Provide specific questions and reasons for the evaluation to the psychologist conducting it.
 Ensure that the psychologist who performs the neuropsychological evaluation is familiar with B/VI and able to conduct a valid assessment, given the individual's level of vision loss.
 If you cannot find a neuropsychologist who has this experience, consider connecting the neuropsychologist you select with a psychologist who has conducted testing with people with B/VI. - O Consider how the TBI may affect the consumer's goals and use the results of the neuropsychological evaluation when developing an Individualized Plan for Employment (IPE).
 A TBI can negatively impact a person's ability to self-evaluate, and someone with a TBI may overestimate his or her abilities.
 A neuropsychological evaluation can help you ensure that the goals developed for the IPE are appropriate. - o If you do not personally have knowledge about TBI and its impact, ask for help from a colleague or another professional who does have TBI expertise.
-Discussing your consumer's case with a TBI professional may help you provide the most appropriate and effective services. - ➤ Identify service providers with dual expertise in TBI and B/VI.
+Discussing your consumer's case with a TBI professional may help you provide the most appropriate and effective services. - ▶ Identify service providers with dual expertise in TBI and B/VI.
 Our research indicates that employment outcomes were much better for consumers served in agencies that had staff with dual expertise in TBI and B/VI.
 If your agency does not have a staff person with dual expertise, strive to identify a professional within your TBI vendor network that has dual expertise.
 Specifically ask your vendors if they have a person with this expertise.
 If one does, send all consumers with TBI and B/VI to that provider, if feasible. - ➤ Obtain training about TBI.
 Our research also indicates that agencies that provide TBI training to their staff have better consumer employment outcomes.
 This suggests that obtaining training about TBI may help you be more effective at providing services to consumers with combined TBI

-Last updated: May 2022
+Last updated: June 2025

 - and B/VI.
-There are many options for online training about TBI (see list below), and many states have annual TBI conferences. - ▶ If you have an interest in TBI, consider gaining expertise in this area.
+There are many options for online training about TBI (see list below), and many states have annual TBI conferences. - ➤ If you have an interest in TBI, consider gaining expertise in this area.
 Given that consumers served in agencies with staff with dual expertise in TBI and B/VI tend to have better outcomes, it could be very beneficial to your agency to have an in-house expert on the topic.
 If you have an interest in learning more about TBI and have the opportunity for direct contact hours with individuals with TBI, consider obtaining a certification in this area.